-The standard application circuit uses two sense resistors to set the motor coil current.
+The standard application circuit uses a minimum set of additional components.
+Two sense resistors set the motor coil current.
 See chapter 8 to choose the right sense resistors.
 Use low ESR capacitors for filtering the power supply.
 The capacitors need to cope with the current ripple cause by chopper operation.
-A minimum capacity of 100μF near the driver is recommended for best performance.
+A minimum capacity of $100\mu F$ near the driver is recommended for best performance.
 Current ripple in the supply capacitors also depends on the power supply internal resistance and cable length.
-VCC_IO can be supplied from 5VOUT, or from an external source, e.g., a 3.3V regulator.
+VCC_IO can be supplied from 5VOUT, or from an external source, e.g. a 3.3V regulator.